developer-zebra/developer-zebra-site/src/stagenow/5-0/about/index.md

 -----

-## What's New in v4.3
+## What's New in v5.0

 ### Device Support

-> **StageNow supports all Zebra devices running Android 4.x KitKat and later with MX 4.3 or higher**.
+> **StageNow supports all Zebra devices running Android 4.x KitKat and later with MX 4.3 or later**.

 -----

+OLD OLD OLD

 ### New Features